Highlights

 Boston Blackie Goes Hollywood

-Interested in knowing what the movie's about?
+Let’s set the scene for you...
 Here's the plot: "Blackie receives a call from a friend who asks him to retrieve some money from his apartment and deliver it to him in California.
-Performing this good deed, he is accused of theft, but is allowed to proceed to Hollywood to help the police find a lost diamond." .
+Performing this good deed, he is accused of theft, but is allowed to proceed to Hollywood to help the police find a lost diamond."

 'Boston Blackie Goes Hollywood' Release Dates